Dummi26/mers/README.md

 A match arm consists of a condition statement and an action statement. `input.eq("+")`, `input.eq("-")`, and `true` are condition statements.
 The match statement will go through all condition statements until one matches (in this case: returns `true`), then run the action statement.
 If we move the `true` match arm to the top, the other two arms will never be executed, even though they might also match.

+Match statements are a lot more powerful than if-else-statements, but this will be explained in a later example.

 ### Breaking from loops